laweaver38/lillie_weaver_portfolio/README.md

 With skills in time management, flexibility, communication, and conflict resolution, I am able to design and implement developmentally appropriate, evidence-based strategies for supporting children’s growth, and achieve measurable improvements in emotional regulation and social skills.
 I am also adept at using Excel, SPSS, and Python to collect, analyze, and interpret behavioral data in both academic and applied settings.

-My comprehensive skill set, commitment to encountering all people with empathy, and passion for accessible and de-stigmatized mental health assistance makes me a valuable asset in both the psychology and child care fields.
+My comprehensive skill set, commitment to better understanding and helping others, and passion for accessible and de-stigmatized mental health assistance makes me a valuable asset in both the psychology and child care fields.

 In my spare time, I like to hike, play soccer, hang out with friends and family, and go to the beach.

-Find me on LinkedIn [here](http://www.linkedin.com/in/lillie-weaver-19874235a).
+Find me on LinkedIn [here](http://www.linkedin.com/in/lillie-weaver-19874235a)!

 ___

-## **Education**
+## **Education and Academic Awards**
 First Year at Loyola University MD
+- Dean's List (2024, 2025)
+Georgetown Visitation Preparatory School Alum
+- Cum Laude Scholar
+- Excellence in Club Leadership (Environmental CLub)

 ___